Marko-Buda/Course2-AgileDevelopmentwithAzure/README.md

     Setup of Continuous Delivery instructions is mentioned here under steps 6. to 8.

 ## Project Plan
-<TODO: Project Plan
+Includes project estimation for the whole year as well a trello board for the tracking of the current progress.

-* A link to a Trello board for the project
+* A link to a Trello board for the project is [here](https://trello.com/b/NSTKhFFI/udacity-azure-cloud-devops-project-2)
-* A link to a spreadsheet that includes the original and final project plan>
+* A link to a spreadsheet that includes the original and final project plan is [here](https://docs.google.com/spreadsheets/d/1ONBoKr3c7egFtFZl26B8JdhEi5MHQT7c2NxBg6iAjeY/edit?usp=sharing)

 ## Instructions